margarethilliard/VB12-analysis/README.md

 - Scripts to reproduce this step are located in [scripts/read2contig/](https://github.com/margarethilliard/VB12-analysis/tree/main/scripts/read2contig)

 ### Step 7: Compute B12 sythesis and utilization scores in R
+- This step is under construction - more to come.
 - Scripts to reproduce this step are located in [scripts/VB12_scores/](https://github.com/margarethilliard/VB12-analysis/tree/main/scripts/VB12_scores)

 ### A note on computing environments